adon-cloudcannon/landing-page-test/src/collections/lessons/hugo-beginner-tutorial/hugo-partials.md

     partials in this Hugo tutorial.
 ---

-{% bookshop "markdown/youtube" id:"EGwLmE7hfSE" title:"Hugo Partials" extend:true %}
+{% bookshop "markdown/youtube" id:"EGwLmE7hfSE" title:"Hugo Partials" extend:false %}

 The idea behind a partial is simple: it’s a file that can be included into a layout to reduce repetition or simply hide some complexity.
 You’ll add a nav bar to your site with a partial.
 While you could add this logic directly to your `baseof.html`, sometimes it’s nice to split a layout up into smaller partials so you don’t need to deal with a 2000-line file.